chanyou0311/am2320-driver-py/README.md

-# poetry-template
+# am2320-driver-py

-This is a template repository for poetry.
+This is pip package for using AM2320 Digital Temperature and Humidity Sensor.